Newspaper and internet media photos showed a composed, slightly smiling older woman being shepherded from the lottery office.

 She looked fairly relaxed for someone who decided to receive her winnings in a lump-sum payment... an astounding $370.8 million before taxes.

-The woman behind this week's second largest USA Powerball jackpot did a few things right when claiming her prize.
+The woman behind the second largest USA Powerball jackpot did a few things right when claiming her prize.

 But a few things wrong too.
 The 84 year-old Florida woman will have a few problems over her win, and here's one of them:

 She revealed her identity.

 Now, many lottery organisations require winners to be publicly identified.
 That's so they can prove that their winnings are going to real people.